Generic Profiles

 Initial network configuration

-During the installation of a generic profile with network management support, the initial network configuration will be generated dynamically using the rules described below:
+During the installation of ESF with network management support, the initial network configuration will be generated dynamically.
+The existing wired and wireless network interface names are detected and sorted in ascending lexicographic order at the installation.

 Predictable network interface naming